-Your little one can practice using their hands and their reasoning with a Montessori toy known as The Mailbox.
+Montessori toys, like the one known as The Mailbox invite children to practice using their hands and their reasoning.
 The mailbox is a box with different shaped openings on top with different geometric objects that fit through the openings.
 The top of the box swaps out for several different options, offering one, two, or all three openings.
 This provides your little one with varying degrees of challenge.
-As your toddler experiments with the objects, trying to fit them through the openings, they will practice the use of their hands and also their reasoning as they learn which fits through.
+As your toddler experiments with the objects, trying to fit them through the openings, they will practice the use of their hands and also their reasoning as they learn which shapes can fit.

 Developmental Toys for Three-Year-Olds

 Your three-year-old wants to do challenging work!
 They are ready for more activities that challenge their hands, as well as work that involves processes.

 Look for experiences that will challenge your three-year-old’s hand-eye coordination.
 For example, a lacing set.
 It is hard work for a young child to do successfully and will require patience and perseverance, while at the same time supporting the refinement of the use of their hands and eyes together.